 A prognostic time or Gold Medal Standard time (GMS) is the theoretically predicted fastest possible time that a crew of a particular class can race the Olympic distance of 2km.

 The most common approach is to work out the GMS for the next Olympics and to use the estimated times in the preparation of crews for that event.
-Hence, coaches are already training athletes with GMS for Rio 2016.
+Hence, coaches are already training athletes with GMS for the next important Event in 2020.
 We can also estimate the prognostic times for other competitions.

 Next time we’ll look at the history of prognostic times and how they are calculated